Accreditation Statement and Credit Designation

 Commitment to the Highest Standards in CME/CPD

-• Championing best practices in CME/CPD
+• Championing best practice in CME/CPD

 • Maintaining and improving standards